GrimReaper2654/Notes/content/notes/cringe.md

-# An Exceedingly Puzzling Discourse on the Ill-Advised Conundrum of Reading This Essay
+# An Exceedingly Puzzling Discourse on the Ill-Advised Conundrum of Reading This

 ## Abstract